Companies hardly have any fans among their employees

 German companies rarely succeed in turning their employees into fans.
-Only 21 percent of employees are fans of their employer, 29 percent are even opponents or disappointed.
-In this context, the changed daily work routine due to the Corona pandemic does not actually seem to play a significant role.
+Only 21 percent of employees are fans of their employer, and 29 percent are even opponents and disappointed.
+In this context, the changed daily work routine due to the Covid pandemic does not seem to play a significant role.
 This is shown by the employee study “Employee Focus Germany 2020” by the Mainz-based market research and consulting company 2HMforum.

 The representative study is conducted every two years and surveys employees throughout Germany, across all industries and at various hierarchical levels.
-The focus of the survey is on emotional employee loyalty.
-This year, study director Dr. Frederik Meyer focused on the Corona crisis and the changed working conditions with home office, reduced hours and protective measures.
+The focus is on emotional employee loyalty.
+This year, study director Dr. Frederik Meyer focused on the Covid crisis and the emended working conditions with home office, shortened worktime and protective measures.

-“The Corona pandemic has yet to show us any concrete impact on employees’ emotional attachment to their employers – either positive or negative.
-For years, the number of fans in companies has stagnated at a low level; a clear defeat for employers, who are thus missing out on a lot of potential.”
+“The Covid pandemic has yet to show us any concrete impact on employees’ emotional connection to their employers – either positive or negative.
+For years, the number of fans in companies has stagnated at a low level; a clear loss for employers, who are thus leaving a lot of potential on the table.”

-Speaking of Corona: Even if the emotional employee loyalty is unchanged in the overall view, it shows – according to the study leader – that the fan rate is closely related to the economic success of the company: “If the employees assess the situation of the company as positive, the fan rate is 31 percent.
+Speaking of Covid: Even if emotional employee loyalty remains unchanged in the overall view, the study director says that the fan rate is closely linked to the company’s economic success: “If employees assess the company’s situation as positive, the fan rate is 31 percent.
 If it is assessed as bad, the fan rate drops to 11 percent.”
-Meyer, a long-time HR expert, believes that managers have a responsibility here: “As symbolic figures, managers be points of orientation to their employees, they must allay fears and convey corporate values – especially now.
-In many cases, however, they literally radiate the crisis instead of leading and directing with focus even in difficult times.”
+Meyer, a long-time HR expert, believes that managers have a responsibility here: “As leaders, managers must provide orientation to their employees, allay fears and convey corporate values – especially now.
+In many cases, however, they literally pass along fear of the crisis instead of leading and directing with focus even in difficult times.”

 Trust and recognition are important

 The importance of leadership style for a company’s fan rate can also be determined by other factors: “Employees need to feel recognition and trust,” says Dr. Frederik Meyer.
-If a manager frequently shows appreciation to his employees in conversation, the number of fans increases.
+If a manager frequently shows appreciation for his employees in conversation, the number of fans increases.
 If the manager never or rarely expresses praise, the number of opponents and disappointed employees increases.
-The problem, according to the study, is that only 22 percent of respondents report that their boss regularly praises them for good work.
+The problem, according to the study, is that only 22 percent of respondents say that their supervisor regularly praises them for good work.

-• Only 16 percent of employees report: “My boss is a role model for me.”
+• Only 16 percent of employees say, “My supervisor is a role model for me.”

-• Only 31 percent of employees have “complete trust” in their boss.
+• Only 31 percent of employees have “complete trust” in their supervisor.

 • Only 18 percent of employees are completely satisfied with their salary.